 Practicing Teletherapy/Telehealth in Colorado

 Telehealth practice (the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health and health administration) is subject to the same standards as traditional practice.
 The social worker must comply with guidelines for the locations of the social worker and the client, including compliance with all licensing and practice regulations with the state(s) in which both the client and social worker reside (there ARE exceptions to this during the COVID-19 Pandemic- check NASW COVID-19 Web Resources ).
 The social worker must accurately represent themselves and practice within their competencies.
 Informed consent must be expanded to address additional risks of using technology.
 When considering providing teletherapy as a licensee in Colorado, social workers must practice in accordance with the Colorado Department of Regulatory Agencies (DORA) .
-Refer to this NASW weblink for getting licensed to practice in Colorado and for the temporary (20 day max) practice in Colorado as a licensee from another state: https://naswco.socialworkers.org/Professional-Development/Licensure/LSW-LCSW-Information
+Refer to this NASW weblink for getting licensed to practice in Colorado and for licensees from other states wanting to practice here: https://naswco.socialworkers.org/Professional-Development/Licensure/LSW-LCSW-Information

 Insurance Coverage for Telehealth Services- Insurance coverage for teletherapy services is impacted by federal and state laws, as well as individual insurance company policies.
+Advocating for expanded telehealth is a high priority of NASW-CO and our NASW National policy and lobbying team, all paid through Member dues.
+We advance telehealth opportunities through avenues such as state and federal legislation, CMS and local regulatory changes, and Emergency Orders.
 Providers should check with their liability insurance and their patient’s insurance plan regarding how telehealth services are covered.
-Note that according to Colorado law, telehealth reimbursed by health benefit plans and Medicaid must be delivered via HIPAA compliant platforms, unless there is an Emergency Order exemption.
+Note that per Colorado law, telehealth reimbursed by health benefit plans and Medicaid must be delivered via HIPAA compliant platforms, unless there is an Emergency Order exemption.
 Since 2017, Colorado law (CRS-10-16-123) has ensured health benefit plan coverage for telehealth services, with the same reimbursement, coverage and benefits as for in-person services.
-NASW-CO advocated for SB20-212, which will become law in summer of 2020 and further protects clients’ ability to receive care via telehealth, requiring that Colorado health insurance carriers, including Medicaid across setting types, cover telehealth visits.
+NASW-CO advocated for SB20-212, which was signed into law in June 2020 and further protects clients’ ability to receive care via telehealth, requiring that Colorado health insurance carriers, including Medicaid across setting types, cover telehealth visits.
 This legislation waives the requirement that patients have a pre-existing relationship with a provider in order to receive telehealth, and it bars insurers from imposing additional certification or licensure requirements on telehealth providers.

 Telemental Health Informed Sample Consent Form